mafd16/ramverk2-me/README.md

 ### Run tests in Docker

-Use one of the following make- or docker-compose commands.
+Use one of the following make or docker-compose commands.

 ```
 # node 9 alpine